SU_A_20

 [r] Quiet here?

-[i] Happy.
+[i] Fortunately.

-[i] In the IT sector…
+[i] in the IT sector.

-[i] Do you want to go back to Syria?
-I don’t think so.
-Where should I return to?
-Many of my friends are underground, dead.
-Most of my friends and family are dead.
-Where should I return to?
-I want to try to bring my mother here.
-That’s difficult, but if I have a job and so is Mohammad, maybe.
-Then we can pay everything for my mother through the consulate in Turkey.
-She is 60 years old and has a problem with her sugar.
-She has a blood problem.
+[r] I don’t think so.
+To where should I return?
+Many of my friends are underground, his death.
+Most of my friends and family are dead. to where should I return?
+I want to try to get my mother here.
+That is difficult, but if I have work and [name] too, maybe. we can go through the consulate Turkey everything for my mum pay She is 60 years old and she has a problem with her sugar.
+She has a problem with her blood.
 She can’t always stand or sit.
-No one is with her.
+Nobody is with her.
 I have a brother, but he is not always with her.

 [i] How is life for your children here in Belgium?
 Good?